-Appendix A - Explanatory notes.
-The oversubscription criteria for this school are detailed above .
-Furthe information can be found in Torbay Council's TIPS8 Booklet Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
+Appendix A - Explanatory notes for Plymouth CAST schools unless explicitly varied in a school policy.
+The oversubscription criteria for this school are detailed above.
+Further information can be found at Torbay Council's TIPS8 Booklet

+Admission authority

+This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
 The admission authorities for different types of school are: